scorpio-id/oauth/README.md

 # Grants/Flows
 ## Client Credentials
+The client credentials grant type is a grant flow where the client may request an access token using only their set of credentials.
+This is typically in the form of a client_id.
+Without a client_id, an access token will not granted by the authorization server.

 More info on Client Credentials and its standards can be found in the RFC: https://datatracker.ietf.org/doc/html/rfc6749#section-4.4

 ### Request